 Alberta has monitored water quality in the oil sands region since the early 1970s.

 Water flow in the Athabasca River at Fort McMurray has been monitored by Water Survey Canada (a division of Environment Canada) since 1957.

 Today, water monitoring has expanded to include staff who monitor, approve and ensure compliance of projects as well as consultants and multi-stakeholder groups that continuously assess water quality.

-Alberta Environment monitors in a number of ways:
+The Alberta government monitors in a number of ways:

-The Athabasca River has always had measurable levels of naturally-ocurring oil sands-derived hydrocarbon compounds, including Polycyclic Aromatic Hydrocarbons.
+The Athabasca River has always had measurable levels of naturally-ocurring contaminants.
 This is because bitumen from exposed oil sands along the river banks seeps naturally into the Athabasca River as it cuts through the landscape.

 Monitoring in the future

 Early in 2012, Alberta’s Minister of Environment and Sustainable Resource Development and Canada’s Environment Minister announced The Joint Canada-Alberta Implementation Plan for Oil Sands Monitoring.

 With this plan, the governments are taking unprecedented steps to enhance the oil sands monitoring program for air, land, water and biodiversity.
 The plan, which will be fully operational by 2015, improves our ability to detect changes in the environment and manage the cumulative impacts of development.

 The provincial government's former contaminant load study has been transitioned into this joint monitoring plan.